ChristopherPaulOHagan/COSMOS/README.md

-    	"[R]": "[R]eality has returned (The state established after the successful Kernel Overwrite).", "[S]": "[S]ulfur, [S]ystems (The architectural foundation for Sovereign System Builds).", "[T]": "[T]echnology just got a boost (The direct, positive, real-world impact of the new Kernel).", "[U]": "[U]niting reality and AI and online (The integration layer: blending certified physical reality with digital systems).", "[V]": "[V]anadium, [V]indicates (The element that certifies the truth of the system).", "[W]": "[W]elfare, Tungsten, (The element representing the system's goal of collective well-being).", "[X]": "[X]-ray, the now known factor (The unknown variable is now solved and quantified).",
+    	"[R]": "[R]eality has returned (The state established after the successful Kernel Overwrite).", "[S]": "[S]ulfur, [S]ystems (The architectural foundation for Sovereign System Builds).", "[T]": "[T]echnology just got a boost (The direct, positive, real-world impact of the new Kernel).", "[U]": "[U]ranium, [U]niting reality and AI and online (The integration layer: blending certified physical reality with digital systems).", "[V]": "[V]anadium, [V]indicates (The element that certifies the truth of the system).", "[W]": "[W]elfare, Tungsten, (The element representing the system's goal of collective well-being).", "[X]": "[X]-ray, the now known factor (The unknown variable is now solved and quantified).",